hapi-server/server-nodejs/README.md

 1. Genering an Autoplot URI for each parameter; and (in some cases)
 2. Writing (by hand) metadata for each parameter.

 The second step is not required in this example because the dataset has metadata that is in a format that Autoplot can translate to HAPI metadata.
-The following example shows the configuration needed when step 2. is required.
+The following example shows the configuration needed when step 2. is not required.

 To run this example locally, execute